7 tips for dating a foreigner: A few things I learned as a Filipina dating the odd foreigner before marrying a Canadian.

-Unless you’re really serious, you will find a way to make it work.
+Unless you’re really serious when dating a foreigner, you will find a way to make it work.
 To ease the loneliness, do something for your partner that reminds them of home.

 Cook his favorite meal, watch a favorite childhood movie together, or learn a few funny phrases in their language.
-Little things like this they will appreciate and make them feel less lonely.
+They will appreciate little things like this and it will hopefully make them feel less lonely.

-Make no mistake, it’s going to be a real adventure given how vastly different you are culturally, but by being a bit more understanding of each other, no language barrier can keep your relationship from blossoming.
+Make no mistake, it’s going to be a real adventure dating a foreigner given how vastly different you are culturally –but by being a bit more understanding of each other, no language barrier can keep your relationship from blossoming.

 Philippines online dating is incredibly popular, yet it’s hard to really know what it’s like to date a foreigner until you’re in person over an extended period of time.